 - a) Exams must be completed independently (no collaboration, discussion, or exchange of information with others).
 The answers that you provide must be entirely your own work.
-You may not use any electronic device to access or exchange information during the exam, but you may bring one handwritten 8.5 x 11 inch page (two-sided) to the exam and refer to it while you complete the exam. - b) Understanding Checks will be available over a 12-hour period to allow students to choose the most convenient time to complete these assessments.
-The sharing of any content of Understanding Checks during this window is a violation of the Honor Principle. - c) Science is a collaborative field, and we encourage collaboration for many aspects of the course while still requiring demonstration that each individual has an understanding of key concepts.
-During lab meetings, you will work with one or more lab partners.
-However, all lab assignments are to be prepared independently.
-Any lab assignment submitted for grading must represent the original work (words, graphs, tables etc.) of the student submitting the assignment.
+You may not use any electronic device to access or exchange information during the exam, but you may bring one handwritten 8.5 x 11 inch page (two-sided) to the exam and refer to it while you complete the exam. - b) Science is a collaborative field, and we encourage collaboration for many aspects of the course while still requiring demonstration that each individual has an understanding of key concepts.
+During lab meetings, you will work with one or more lab partners and prepare collaborative in-lab team assignments.
+However, lab summary assignments are to be prepared independently.
+Any lab summary assignment submitted for grading must represent the original work (words, graphs, tables etc.) of the student submitting the assignment.
 Do not share computer files of work (including text, graphs, tables, etc.) to be submitted for grading!
-Failure to write the lab assignments independently will be considered a violation of the Dartmouth Honor Principle.
+Failure to write the lab summary assignments independently will be considered a violation of the Dartmouth Honor Principle.